 Both the iFuse implant system and surgical technique are designed to stabilize the joint and provide fusion, while offering the maximum protection to your surrounding tissues and minimizing soft tissue damage.

 - The entire procedure is performed through a small incision (approximately 2-3 cm long), along the side of your buttock.

 - During the procedure, fluoroscopy provides your surgeon with live imaging during the procedure to facilitate proper placement of the implants.

-- The procedure takes about an hour.
+- The procedure takes approximately an hour.